magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/action-groups.md

     </actionGroup>
     ```

-1. The `userInput`variable must contain a data value for test.
+1. The `userInput` variable must contain a data value for test.
 Add a default data value for the variable to use in the most common cases.
 For this example, the default value is `_defaultAdmin`.

     ```xml
     <argument name="adminUser" defaultValue="_defaultAdmin"/>
     ```

-1. The following code shows the completed declaration.
+1. The following example shows the complete declaration:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>